GalSim-developers/GalSim/docs/config_image.rst

 This ``modules`` field is a list, so it can contain more than one module to load if you want.
-Then before processing anything, the code will execute the command ``import my_custom_image``, which will read your file and execute the registration command to add the buidler to the list of valid image types.
+Then before processing anything, the code will execute the command ``import my_custom_image``, which will read your file and execute the registration command to add the builder to the list of valid image types.

 Then you can use this as a valid image type: